MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-troubleshoot.md

 ![Screenshot of the add-in Security Info window that shows whether WebView2 is installed.](./media/service-power-bi-powerpoint-add-in-troubleshoot/power-bi-add-in-security-info-window.png)

 If the Security Info window says **Runtime: Microsoft Edge**, WebView2 is installed.
-Procede to check your Office build and Windows edition.
+Proceed to check your Office build and Windows edition.

 ## Check your Office build and subscription type